Last Updated on January 24, 2023 by Lori

 The road is closed during the winter.

 Follow the Historic Nature Trail Road to the Cherokee Orchard entrance into the National Park.
-The entrance is just a short distance past the Rainbow Falls Trailhead. ***Note: Buses, trailers, and motor homes are not permitted on the Roaring Fork Motor Nature Trail.
+The entrance is just a short distance past the Rainbow Falls Trailhead. ***Note: Buses, trailers, and motor homes are not permitted on the Roaring Forks Motor Nature Trail.

 Cataloochee Valley was once one of the largest and most prosperous settlements in the Great Smoky Mountains National Park.
 There are several historic buildings to see including churches, a school, homes, and an outbuilding.